BradleyCulley/bradleyculley.github.io/_posts/2021-02-23-slivers-of-nature.md

 </iframe>

 <p>
-It's "Canine Commons Dog Park" — a dog park, and I didn't have a dog, but I went anyway.
+It's a dog park, and I didn't have a dog, but I went anyway.
 </p>

 <p>